10 FAQs About Golf Balls

 Many golfers worry that balls they’ve had a while may not be as aerodynamic or practical as they would have been years ago, but they shouldn’t.
 Modern balls have solid cores surrounding many multiple layers, meaning brand new golf balls are good indefinitely.
 However, as you use your balls, they’ll eventually develop imperfections and scuffing across the surface that could affect the way they roll, fly, or settle while in play.

 8. What Do the Numbers on Golf Balls Mean?

 You may have noticed that golf balls all come with a number, usually appearing just underneath the brand name on its surface.
 This number typically falls somewhere between 0 and 9, but if the ball was custom-ordered, it might have a double-digit number of 10 or higher.
 The numbers are identifiers, so that players can better tell their balls apart from others.

 Although unused golf balls technically never “go bad,” the design of the typical golf ball has undergone many changes over the years.
 For that reason, newer golf balls are much more likely to perform better, as they’ll be reflective of the latest design advancements.
 Once a ball has been in play, you can expect it to last 5-7 years if it’s a two-piece ball and perhaps 2-3 years if it’s a three-piece.

 10. How Fast Does a Golf Ball Travel?

-According to the USGA and the R&A, a given ball’s velocity shouldn’t exceed 250 feet per second.
+According to the USGA and the R&A, a given golf ball’s velocity shouldn’t exceed 250 feet per second.
 However, many factors could affect how quickly a ball travels.
 These include the club’s speed, the club’s material, the striking angle, and the weight of the ball.
-Assuming the golfer hits the ball at a swing speed of 109 mph (the official testing rate used by the USGA), the ball will likely travel at around 180 miles per hour.
+Assuming the golfer hits the ball at a swing speed of 109 mph (the official testing rate used by the USGA), the golf ball will likely travel at around 180 miles per hour.